BIDS/repro-case-studies/case-studies/jgukelberger.md

 ---
 title: Developing and Analyzing Exact-Diagonalization Simulations for Quantum Many-Body Systems and Creating a Provenance-Rich Publication from the Results
 running: Quantum Many-Body Systems
-author: Jan Gukelberger
+author: Jan Gukelberger and Matthias Troyer
 ---

 My name is Jan Gukelberger, I am a computational condensed-matter physicist, who recently completed his PhD at the Institute for Theoretical Physics, ETH Zurich.
 This case study describes a project I worked on during my first year as a PhD student (2010-2011).
 This case study was conducted together with my advisor, Matthias Troyer.

 Broadly speaking, the project's goal was to characterize a family of quantum many-body model systems.
 A specific model is described by a large matrix, the Hamiltonian, and its physical properties can be deduced from the lowest-lying eigenvalues (energies) and the corresponding eigenvectors (quantum states).
 Therefore I wrote a C++ program that would build the Hamiltonian matrix for a given set of model parameters, run an iterative diagonalization algorithm, and output the corresponding properties.
-Analysis of the results produced by this program for different parameters yielded a deeper understanding of studied model family and corroborated analytical results obtained by colleagues.
+Analysis of the results produced by this program for different parameters yielded a deeper understanding of the studied model family and corroborated analytical results obtained by colleagues.
 The analytical and numerical results were finally published together in [Phys.
-Rev. B 85, 045414 (2012)](dx.doi.org/10.1103/PhysRevB.85.045414).
+Rev. B 85, 045414 (2012)](http://dx.doi.org/10.1103/PhysRevB.85.045414).

 # Workflow